BrandonKirbyson/VSCode-Animations/README.md

    - Get it from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=BrandonKirbyson.vscode-animations)

-   - Search for `VSCode-Animations` in the extensions tab in the editor
+   - Search for `VSCode Animations` in the extensions tab in the editor

 2. Reload the editor when prompted
-   Once you have installed and enabled `VSCode-Animations`, you should get a popup that prompts you to reload for animations to take effect.
+   Once you have installed and enabled `VSCode Animations`, you should get a popup that prompts you to reload for animations to take effect.
 Press `Reload` and you will see the animations be applied.

 3. Enjoy the animations!